-Louis XVI, who belonged to Bourbon family of kings, became the ruler of France in 1774.
-By that time; long years of war, maintenance of the court of the immense palace of Versailles made the treasury empty.
-In addition to this; helping during the war to the thirteen American colonies to gain their independence from Britain by Louis XVI raised the debt of treasury to more than 2 billion livers.
-Lenders to the state also started charging 10 percent of interest on credit to the state; this further worsened the situation of the society.
-Thus, in order to maintain those expenses, state was forced to increase taxes which increased the anger among the members of the third estate.
+Louis XVI, of the Bourbon dynasty, became the ruler of France in 1774.
+By that time, long years of war, maintenance of the court of the immense palace of Versailles made the treasury empty.
+In addition to this, France had helped the thirteen American colonies in the war of independence against the British.
+The war for American independence resulted in a debt of 10 billion livres.
+The state was already reeling under a debt of 2 billion livres.
+The king was thus forced to increase taxes, resulting in resentment among the members of the third estate.

-In the eighteenth century, many persons who belonged to third estate and earned their wealth through overseas trade and manufacturing goods, were termed as middle class.
+Many people of the third estate had earned wealth through overseas trade and manufacturing goods.
+They were termed as middle class.
 It was a new social group, which also comprised of court officials, lawyers and administrative officials.

 These ideas of then philosophers and political thinkers began to spread far and wide among people.
 People started discussions to bring the change in society as well as government based on those ideas.
-Such discussions began to take place in salons, coffee house, etc. Many books were published based on those new ideas.
-Some persons used to read those books and newspaper aloud among people at public places so that those who could not write or read could also become aware of them.
+Such discussions began to take place in salons, coffee house, etc. Many books were published based on new ideas.
+Some persons used to read those books and newspaper aloud among people at public places for the benefit of illiterates.